-Why does one need an Angioplasty procedure?
+Why does one need a Cardiac Angioplasty procedure?

 Who needs an Angioplasty procedure?

 - If you have moderate to severe narrowing or blockage in one or more of your blood vessels.

 - If you have symptoms of artery disease, such as pain or ulceration, in one of your limbs.

 What is the outcome of the Angioplasty procedure?

 - Angioplasty procedure widens the narrowed blood vessels.

 - It increases the flow of blood to the heart.